 Driver error causes most car accidents.
 Using automation to remove the element of driver error should offer significant improvements in traffic safety and save lives.
 Numerous companies in California are working to develop driverless or autonomous vehicles.
 Many issues remain to be resolved involving these vehicles, including who is liable in the event of a crash.

 If you’ve been involved in a crash with a driverless vehicle, talk to a Newport Beach car accident lawyer right away.
-The California personal injury attorneys at Sam & Ash, LLP have decades of experience representing injured people.
+The California personal injury attorneys at Sam & Ash Injury Law have decades of experience representing injured people.
 We have collected more than $400 million in total compensation for our clients.
 We’ll work closely with you to identify who is liable for your injuries and help you seek full compensation to get back on your feet.

 How Do Self-Driving Cars Work?